IbrahimaDiallo32/Calculator/README.md

 **Note: The Web Application must be running on the machine to execute the End-To-End Testing successfully.**
 1. Make sure to follow the steps in the [Environment](#environment) instructions
 2. Open your command line interface and Navigate to the project Directory of this project using the 'cd' command:
+   **Note: You must be in the directory of Calculator to run "cd calculatorEnd-To-EndTests".
+Otherwise, it will say it cannot find a path and doesn't exist.**
       ```
     cd calculatorEnd-To-EndTests
       ```
-3. Run the End-To-End Tests by following these commands:
+4. Run the End-To-End Tests by following these commands:
    ```
    dotnet test
    ```